Registration is required for all programs. Masks are strongly encouraged for all in-person activities.

-The RE schedule this year includes monthly All-Ages services.
+The first Sunday of each month is reserved for our all-ages services.
 This does not mean there is no RE that day!
 It simply means RE takes place in the sanctuary, not the classrooms, and the teacher for the day is the worship leader.
-Please plan to attend these All-Ages services as a family.
+Please plan to attend these all-ages services as a family.
 The experiences children and youth have during worship will be reinforced and expanded upon in the classroom, and vice versa.
-These are also a unique opportunity for children and youth to participate in worship--from lighting the chalice to leading hymns, telling a story, or sharing some artwork, the possibilities are wide.
-Invitations to participate will be emailed out regularly to all registered families.
+These are also a unique opportunity for children and youth to participate in worship--from lighting the chalice to leading hymns, telling a story, or sharing some artwork, the possibilities are wide!

 Elementary-aged children begin in the service with their families, then leave for class after the Time for All Ages.
 Class ends at the same time as worship; please come pick up your child from the classroom at that time.
-This age group focuses on stories and UU practices relating to the monthly theme and Take-Home RE.
+This age group focuses on stories and UU practices relating to the monthly theme.
 Lesson plans are formatted in house, but are based on the UUA's Tapestry of Faith curricula.

 Class begins and ends at the same time as service.
-Lesson plans for this group include time to explore UU tradition, spiritual practices from around the world, and their own beliefs.
+The Building Bridges curriculum explores world religions and spiritual practices to contextualize and inspire 6th and 7th graders’ own spiritual search and beliefs.
+Lesson plans include time to explore UU tradition, spiritual practices from around the world, and their own beliefs.
 UU community building is the core of this curriculum, with time each week for the youth to share what is on their hearts and get to know one another.
-6th-8th graders participate in planning and leading a worship service in the Spring.

 9th-12th Grade | GUUSH | Multiplatform